hcoedevcircle/my-own-bitmap/README.md

 My Own (and Non-Standard) Bitmap Reader/Writer
 =============

 Did this just for fun.
-Worked with the idea of [Niraj Khadka](http://twitter.com/N3Ur0t0x1c) and coded independently.
+Worked with the idea of [Niraj Khadka](http://twitter.com/N3Ur0t0x1c) .

 What for?
 ====